LakshmiUmaG/openpublishing-test/openpublishing/test/conceptual/small.md

 ms.author: 5f6e9ed0-302d-496f-873c-7a2b94e50410
 ---
 # ATA Deployment Guide
-To deploy ATA, follow these steps: test
+To deploy ATA, follow these steps: test for test

 1. Prepare your network and servers according to the guidelines in [ATA Prerequisites](./small.md).